 Also, I have really enjoyed being able to take many classes in both the School of Liberal Arts and School of Science.
 As a result, I have been able to make more connections with peers and professors across both schools.

-Being part of the academic community at Manhattan College that focuses on teaching and mentoring students has been transformational.
+Being part of the academic community at Manhattan University that focuses on teaching and mentoring students has been transformational.
 As a result of this focus, I have had opportunities to learn, significantly contribute to faculty research, and develop personal relationships with professors that I know would not be possible at a larger school.
-While I have benefited tremendously from all of the professors I have had at Manhattan College, I am particularly grateful to mathematics professor Angel Pineda, Ph.D., and psychology professor Nuwan Jayawickreme, Ph.D.
+While I have benefited tremendously from all of the professors I have had at Manhattan University, I am particularly grateful to mathematics professor Angel Pineda, Ph.D., and psychology professor Nuwan Jayawickreme, Ph.D.
 Their unwavering support, dedicated mentorship, and direction have enabled me to grow as a student, researcher and person.
 They each have inspired me to pursue careers in teaching, research and clinical practice.

 • Nadine Salameh ’22